 Clarkston Community Office

 Independence Square Inside the Food Town 6555 Sashabaw Road 810-620-5464

 THE STATE BANK

-@ Your Service
+Your Service

 Fenton.
-Linden.
-Holly.
+Linden, Holly.
 Davison.
 Clarkston

-EQUAL HOUSING LENDER
+EQUAL HOUSING LENDER.

 MEMBER FDIC

 Photography

+By Winship

+Clarkston

-Clarkston (810) 625-2825 Walled Lake (810)669-5666
+(810) 675-7875 (810)669-5666

 Dr. and Mrs. Jeffery Roeser Jackson-Roeser wed in Clarkston Heather Kristine Jackson and Dr. Jeffery Lance Roeser were married September 7, 1996 at the First Congregational Church in Clarkston.
-Honor attendants were the bride's sister, Laura Jackson and the groom's brother, Barton Roeser.
-Bridesmaids included Jennifer Johnson, Jennifer Richards, Shae Harris, Carrie Roeser, Katie Jackson and Sarah Roeser.
+Honor attendants were the bride's sister, Laura Jackson and the groom is brother, Barton Roeser, Bridesmaids included Jermifer Johnson, Jermifer Richards, Shae Harris, Carrie Roeser, Katie Jackson and Sarah Roeser.
 The groom's other attendants were Michael Foyteck, Brian Galley, Todd Roeser, Mark Mitchell, Gunnar Karlstrom, Steve Jackson and Travis Mould.
 The reception was held at Edgewood Country Clubin Commerce Township.
 The couple honeymooned in Italy.
 They now reside in Clarkston.

-Vines-Gohlke Mr. and Mrs. Ronnie L. Vines of Clarkston announce the engagement of their son, David Earl, to Mary Beth Gohlke of Lansing.
-Parents of the bride-to-be are Nora and Elroy Gohlke of Wheaton, IL.
+Vines:Gohlke Mr. and Mrs. Ronnie L. Vines of Clarkston announce the engagement of their son.
+David Earl, to Mary Beth Gohlke of Lansing.
+Parents of the bride-to-be are Nora and Eiroy Gohlke of Wheaton, IL.
 The prospective groom is a graduate of Clarkston High School, attended Oakland University and is a chemical buyer at Akzo Nobel Coatings in Pontiac.
 The prospective bride is a graduate of Wheaton Central High School and Michigan State University and is a customer data manager at Michigan Retailers Association in Lansing.
-A March wedding is planned in Wheaton, after which the couple will honeymoon in Hawaii and reside in Clarkston.
+A March wedding is planned in Wheaton after which the couple will honeymoon in Hawaii and reside in Clarkston.

-Stuart-Meny
+Situart-Meny

-Mr. and Mrs. Dale Stuart of Clarkston announce the engagement of their daughter, Danette, to Mr. Chris Meny, son of Mr. and Mrs. Edward Meny of St. Joseph.
+Mr. and Mrs. Dale Stuart of Clarkston announce the engagement of their daughter.
+Danette, to Mr. Chris Meny, son of Mr. and Mrs. Edward Meny of St. Joseph.
 Danette is a 1993 graduate of Clarkston High School and she and Chris will graduate from Michigan State University in May.
 Danette is majoring in environmental geosciences; Chris is going to pharmacy school.
 They will marry in June.

-Stenborg-Borror Peter and Gail Stenborg of Clarkston announce the engagement of their daughter, Lori Gayle Stenborg, to Courtney Robert Borror, son of Robert and Terryl Borror of Clarkston.
+Stenborg-Borror Peter and Gail Stenborg of Clarkston announce the engagement of their daughter.
+Lori Gayle Stenborg, to Courtney Robert Borror, son of Robert and Terryl Borror of Clarkston.
 Lori and Courtney graduated from Clarkston High School in 1988.
-Lori graduated from Oakland Community College and is employed at Thermal Shield Windows and Construction, Inc. Courtney attended Michigan Christian College and is the proprietor of Paperback Trader Bookstore in Waterford.
+Lori graduated from Clarkston High School in 1988.
+Lori graduated from Cakland Community College and is employed at Thermal Shield Windows and Construction, Inc. Courtney attended Michigan Christian College and is the proprietor of Paperback Trader Bookstore in Waterford.
 An April wedding is planned.
 BEFORE YOU CHOOSE YOUR DIAMOND, YOU SHOULD CHOOSE YOUR JEWELER